WhiteStoneDental/whitestone_IDSP/README.md

 ![White Stone Logo](/public/image/Logo.jpg)

-# White Stone Care: Your Personal Dental Assistant 🦷
+# White Stone : Your Personal Dental Assistant 🦷

 White Stone Care harnesses the power of AI to offer a revolutionary dental analysis experience.
 Designed specifically for those who find dental care financially challenging, our app aims to detect and advise on minor dental issues early on.